dvoitekh/MyRailsBlog/README.md

 ## Features
 1. SQLite used for development
 1. Posts implemented using scaffold
-3. Users authentification using devise gem
+3. Users authentication using devise gem
 4. Basic styles using bootstrap-sass gem

 ## How to run this app